Enzyme inhibitor: Reversible inhibitors

 Reversible inhibitors attach to enzymes with non-covalent interactions such as hydrogen bonds, hydrophobic interactions and ionic bonds.
 Multiple weak bonds between the inhibitor and the enzyme active site combine to produce strong and specific binding.

 In contrast to irreversible inhibitors, reversible inhibitors generally do not undergo chemical reactions when bound to the enzyme and can be easily removed by dilution or dialysis.
-A special case are covalent reversible inhibitors that form a chemical bond with the enzyme, but the bond can be cleaved so the inhibition is fully reversible.
+A special case is covalent reversible inhibitors that form a chemical bond with the enzyme, but the bond can be cleaved so the inhibition is fully reversible.

 Reversible inhibitors are generally categorized into four types, as introduced by Cleland in 1963.
 They are classified according to the effect of the inhibitor on the Vmax (maximum reaction rate catalysed by the enzyme) and Km (the concentration of substrate resulting in half maximal enzyme activity) as the concentration of the enzyme's substrate is varied.

 Competitive

-In competitive inhibition, the substrate and inhibitor cannot bind to the enzyme at the same time.
+In competitive inhibition the substrate and inhibitor cannot bind to the enzyme at the same time.
 This usually results from the inhibitor having an affinity for the active site of an enzyme where the substrate also binds; the substrate and inhibitor compete for access to the enzyme's active site.
 This type of inhibition can be overcome by sufficiently high concentrations of substrate (Vmax remains constant), i.e., by out-competing the inhibitor.
 However, the apparent Km will increase as it takes a higher concentration of the substrate to reach the Km point, or half the Vmax.
 Competitive inhibitors are often similar in structure to the real substrate (see for example the "methotrexate versus folate" figure in the "Drugs" section).

 Uncompetitive

-In uncompetitive inhibition, the inhibitor binds only to the enzyme-substrate complex.
+In uncompetitive inhibition the inhibitor binds only to the enzyme-substrate complex.
 This type of inhibition causes Vmax to decrease (maximum velocity decreases as a result of removing activated complex) and Km to decrease (due to better binding efficiency as a result of Le Chatelier's principle and the effective elimination of the ES complex thus decreasing the Km which indicates a higher binding affinity).
 Uncompetitive inhibition is rare.

 Non-competitive

-In non-competitive inhibition, the binding of the inhibitor to the enzyme reduces its activity but does not affect the binding of substrate.
+In non-competitive inhibition the binding of the inhibitor to the enzyme reduces its activity but does not affect the binding of substrate.
+This type of inhibitor binds with equal affinity to the free enzyme as to the enzyme-substrate complex.
+It can be thought of as having the ability of competitive and uncompetitive inhibitors, but with no preference to either type.
 As a result, the extent of inhibition depends only on the concentration of the inhibitor.
 Vmax will decrease due to the inability for the reaction to proceed as efficiently, but Km will remain the same as the actual binding of the substrate, by definition, will still function properly.